 When police arrest a juvenile on suspicion of a criminal offense, the case will often proceed to juvenile court.
 Judges will hear the case and decide how to dispose of the matter, which may include an adjudication of guilty or not guilty.
 The court also has other options to give your child another chance to abide by the law before the judge issues any penalties.

 You always want to ensure that your child has the best chance at a positive disposition in their juvenile criminal case.
-For this reason, it is critical that you consult with a highly experienced Dallas juvenile defense lawyer as soon as possible.
+For this reason, it is critical that you consult with a highly experienced Plano juvenile defense lawyer as soon as possible.
 Contact the law office of attorney J. Michael Price II right away to discuss how we can help your child obtain the best disposition possible in their case.

 Options for Juvenile Dispositions in Texas